aj-2801/Fiber_DNS_SBT/docs/numerics_v2.md

 # Numerical methods

-This document summarizes the computational methods used by `FiberDNS-SBT`.
+This document summarizes the computational methods used by `Fiber_DNS_SBT`.

 ## 1. Spatial resolution